lyndon025/playtested/src/content/article/legacy/2023-03-19-the-prequel-that-i-never-knew-i-needed--first-impressions---bayonetta-origins.md

 ---
 author: lyndonguitar
 category: Review
+slug: 2023-03-19-the-prequel-that-i-never-knew-i-needed-first-impressions-bayonetta-origins
+title: The prequel that I never knew I needed | First Impressions - Bayonetta Origins
+game: Bayonetta Origins
-description: 'Bayonetta is a series that has never been known for its immersive storytelling and child friendly nature, but that is about to change with the release of Bayonetta
-  Origins: Cereza and the Lost Demon.
+description: 'Bayonetta is a series that has never been known for its immersive storytelling and child friendly nature, but that is about to change with the release of Bayonetta Origins: Cereza and the Lost Demon.
 Teased as a secret chapter in Bayonetta 3, it is a full blown adventure game with a children’s book style approach.
 It is now available for the Nintendo Switch as an exclusive, following Bayonetta 2 and 3.'
 featured: false
-pubDate: 2023-03-19
-tags:
-- action
-- adventure
-- bayonetta-origins
-- console
-- nintendo switch
-- taptap
-thumb: /images/reviews/legacy/2023-03-19-the-prequel-that-i-never-knew-i-needed--first-impressions---bayonetta-origins-0.avif
-title: The prequel that I never knew I needed | First Impressions - Bayonetta Origins
-game: Bayonetta Origins
 gallery:
   - /images/reviews/legacy/2023-03-19-the-prequel-that-i-never-knew-i-needed--first-impressions---bayonetta-origins-0.avif
   - /images/reviews/legacy/2023-03-19-the-prequel-that-i-never-knew-i-needed--first-impressions---bayonetta-origins-1.avif
   - /images/reviews/legacy/2023-03-19-the-prequel-that-i-never-knew-i-needed--first-impressions---bayonetta-origins-2.avif
   - /images/reviews/legacy/2023-03-19-the-prequel-that-i-never-knew-i-needed--first-impressions---bayonetta-origins-3.avif
   - /images/reviews/legacy/2023-03-19-the-prequel-that-i-never-knew-i-needed--first-impressions---bayonetta-origins-4.avif
   - /images/reviews/legacy/2023-03-19-the-prequel-that-i-never-knew-i-needed--first-impressions---bayonetta-origins-5.avif
   - /images/reviews/legacy/2023-03-19-the-prequel-that-i-never-knew-i-needed--first-impressions---bayonetta-origins-6.avif
   - /images/reviews/legacy/2023-03-19-the-prequel-that-i-never-knew-i-needed--first-impressions---bayonetta-origins-7.avif
   - /images/reviews/legacy/2023-03-19-the-prequel-that-i-never-knew-i-needed--first-impressions---bayonetta-origins-8.avif
   - /images/reviews/legacy/2023-03-19-the-prequel-that-i-never-knew-i-needed--first-impressions---bayonetta-origins-9.avif
+pubDate: 2023-03-19
+tags:
+  - action
+  - adventure
+  - bayonetta-origins
+  - console
+  - nintendo-switch
+  - taptap
+thumb: /images/reviews/legacy/2023-03-19-the-prequel-that-i-never-knew-i-needed--first-impressions---bayonetta-origins-0.avif
 ---

 Bayonetta is a series that has never been known for its immersive storytelling and child friendly nature, but that is about to change with the release of Bayonetta Origins: Cereza and the Lost Demon.
 Teased as a secret chapter in Bayonetta 3, it is a full blown adventure game with a children’s book style approach.
 It is now available for the Nintendo Switch as an exclusive, following Bayonetta 2 and 3.

 Bayonetta Origins: Cereza and the Lost Demon’s art style, soundtrack, are accordingly tailored as a children’s book presentation.
 It features hand-drawn watercolor-esque artwork rendered in vibrant cel-shaded graphics, while the soundtrack is a mix of whimsical, lighthearted, with a faint touch of Bayonetta’s music style.